-We derive a significant portion of both net sales of medical devices and disposables and net sales of spare parts and services from our operations in Asia, through our wholly_owned subsidiaries or representative offices in Japan (Edap Technomed Co.
+We derive a significant portion of both net sales of medical devices and disposables and net sales of spare parts and services from our operations in Asia, through our wholly-owned subsidiaries or representative offices in Japan (Edap Technomed Co.
 Ltd), Malaysia (Edap Technomed Sdh Bhd) and South Korea (Edap Technomed Korea).
 Net sales derived from our operations in Asia represented 33% of our total consolidated net sales in 2022.
 Net sales of goods in Asia represented 36% of such sales in 2022 and consisted mainly of sales of urology devices and disposables.
-Net sales of spare parts, supplies and services in Asia represented 34% of such sales in 2022 and consisted mainly of sales of urology devices and disposables.
 Net sales of spare parts, supplies and services in Asia represented 34% of such sales in 2022 and related primarily to ESWL lithotripters, reflecting the fact that 44% of the installed base of our ESWL lithotripters that we actively maintain or otherwise serve is located in Asia.
 See Note 18 of our consolidated financial statements.
-We sell our products in many parts of the world and, as a result, our business is affected by fluctuations in currency exchange rate risk because the mix of currencies in which our costs are denominated is different from the mix of currencies in which we earn revenues.
+We sell our products in many parts of the world and, as a result, our business is affected by fluctuations in currency exchange rates.
+We are exposed to foreign currency exchange rate risk because the mix of currencies in which our costs are denominated is different from the mix of currencies in which we earn revenues.
 In 2022, 60% of our costs of sales and research and development, selling, marketing and general and administrative expenses were denominated in euro, while 59% of our sales were denominated in currencies other than euro (primarily the U.S. Dollar and Japanese yen).
 Our operating profitability could be materially affected by large fluctuations in the rate of exchange between the euro and such other currencies.
 To minimize our exposure to exchange rate risks, we sometimes use certain financial instruments for hedging purposes.
-See Item 3, "Risk Factors-We sell our products in many parts of the world and, as a result, our business is affected by fluctuations on our business and results of operations.
+See Item 3, "Risk Factors-We sell our products in many parts of the world and, as a result, our business is affected by fluctuations in currency exchange rates" and Item 11, "Quantitative and Qualitative Disclosures About Market Risk" for a description of the impact of foreign currency fluctuations on our business and results of operations.